mackadamian/mailbeez-documentation/pages/03.documentation/04.mailbeez/30.community-modules/31.shopvote/default.en.md

 This simple, free module allows you to ask your customers for a review on ideal.

-The [ShopVote Advanced Module](/documentation/mailbeez/shopvote_advanced/) allows you to works smarter, e.g. configure multiple order status, responsive emails and recognition repeated orders.
+The [ShopVote.de Advanced Module](/documentation/mailbeez/shopvote_advanced/) allows you to works smarter, e.g. configure multiple order status, responsive emails and recognition repeated orders.